Role: Visual Design, Spot Illustration, Motion Graphics, Art Direction

 Building the foundation of the campaign’s aesthetic, I took inspiration from classic racing and modern video game conventions and used traditional ink motifs to compliment the illustration style of commissioned artist Jake Parker’s featured work.

 And in collaboration with the front-end development team, I worked in an iterative design process to ensure I packaged production-ready assets and deliverables for page layouts and interactive elements for the campaign’s featured artwork sections.

 typography, graphic design, art direction for associated key-art

 While working with Illustrator Jake Parker, I led art direction for the campaign’s commissioned key art and specced its use for all marketing collateral.
 In conjunction, I designed the accompanying title treatment for the campaign’s contest prompt: Radical Racer.

 To coordinate seamless integration of Jake’s commissioned artwork, I developed a series of design briefs outlining how his art would be used throughout the campaign—providing mockups and guidelines ensuring his art would be presented in its best light.

 concept, storyboarding, pre-visualization, animation/motion graphics, creative & sound direction

-Alongside a production team including DeviantArt’s Executive Video Producer, Head of Social Media, and Audio Engineer, I served as the creative director and principal motion designer for a series of video marketing assets, including a one-minute explainer video aimed to increase campaign awareness and excitement for community participation.
+Alongside a production team including DeviantArt’s Executive Video Producer, Head of Social Media, and Audio Engineer, I served as the creative director and motion designer for a series of video marketing assets, including a one-minute explainer video aimed to increase campaign awareness and excitement for community participation.